This feature is available in the following account plans.

 Select the graph data point you are interested in.
 In the following screenshot, we selected 5xx Error Codes by Load Balancer in the honeycomb graph.
 A list of related content links for our failed pod appears in a panel on the right.

-The Infrastructure tab provides troubleshooting links for related Entities and Environments, as well as any Monitors with a Critical, Warning, or Missing Data status that are tracking logs or metrics on the Entity.
+The Entities tab provides troubleshooting links for related Entities and Environments, as well as any Monitors with a Critical, Warning, or Missing Data status that are tracking logs or metrics on the Entity.

 To investigate, click the Open In button and select an icon to launch another feature against the entity or environment.
 An icon is not available if it isn't a valid launch.